 Participation is only possible for Novalis Circle Members.
 If you are not yet a member, please click here.

-We’re pleased to host the Advanced Clinical Course “ExacTrac Dynamic for Breast Cancer” in cooperation with the Universitair Ziekenhuis Brussel and the clinical team of Prof. Mark De Ridder and Thierry Gevaert, PhD.
+The Brainlab Academy is pleased to host the Advanced Clinical Course “ExacTrac Dynamic for Breast Cancer” in cooperation with the Universitair Ziekenhuis Brussel and the clinical team of Thierry Gevaert, PhD.

 This course is a comprehensive training program aimed at supporting the use of ExacTrac Dynamic for breast cancer treatments.
 Attendees will learn about specific imaging, CT simulation, breath-hold techniques, and general strategies for treating breast cancer and will familiarize themselves with using the ExacTrac Dynamic Breath-Hold modules.